Denolle-Lab/Group_Utils/onboarding.md

-# Guidelines to inquire an undergraduate research experience  with Marine:
+# Guidelines to inquire an undergraduate research experience
 - check out the group website and explore areas of research interest.
 There are always exciting research that needs to be done, especially with PNSN data!
 - email me at mdenolle@uw.edu
 - set up a in-person meeting